brandonng2/JavaScript-Projects/Asteroids/README.md

 # Asteroids Game

 A fully functional space-themed multidirectional shooter arcade video game implemented using Java.
-In this classic game, players pilot a spaceship navigating through an asteroid field, dodging and destroying asteroids
+In this game, the user pilot a spaceship navigating through an asteroid field, dodging and destroying asteroids

 The code uses the Processing library ```processing.core.PApplet``` to run the game